CephaMK/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script file 16-whatsnext displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd. script file 17-hidethisword Display all the lines in the file /etc/passwd that do not contain the pattern “bin”. script file 18-letteronly Display all lines of the file /etc/ssh/sshd_config starting with a letter.
+script file 16-whatsnext displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd. script file 17-hidethisword Display all the lines in the file /etc/passwd that do not contain the pattern “bin”. script file 18-letteronly Display all lines of the file /etc/ssh/sshd_config starting with a letter. cript file 19-AZ replaces all characters A and c from input to Z and e respectively. script file 20-hiago creates  a script that removes all letters c and C from input. script file 21-reverse reverses its input. script file 22-users_and_homes displays all users and their home directories, sorted by users.
+Based on the the /etc/passwd file